SpeeQz1/MintGuide/README.md

 ### Commands

-To stop the containers just run:
+To stop the containers just run the command bellow, after you have stopped the container and started it again this will import all the `.wikitext` files into the wiki again.

 ```sh
 docker compose down